Lymphedema: Managing Lymphedema

 - Less flexibility in your wrist, hand, or ankle.

 - Heaviness and swelling of the chest area where the breast was removed.

 Do all you can to help keep the lymph fluid moving so that it doesn't collect in your arm or leg.

 - Prop up your arm or leg on a pillow anytime you sit or lie down.
 Try to keep the limb above the level of your heart whenever you can.

-- Don't let anyone use a blood pressure cuff on your affected arm.
+- Try to limit the use of a blood pressure cuff on your affected arm.
 If you are in the hospital, make sure that your nurse and other hospital staff know about your condition.

 - If your leg is affected, try not to cross your legs when you sit.
 Don't sit in one position longer than 30 minutes.

 - Keep your clothing loose around the limb that is affected.
 For example, don't wear shirts with elastic cuffs.
 Wear the right size panty hose and stockings.
 Don't wear garters or knee-high or thigh-high stockings.